Pelikantapeten/p1-nacka-tomato-society/README.md

 #### Contact and Registration Section

   - The section contains a registration form and contact details to NTS.
-It also has a map that displays the location too NTS.
+It also has a map that displays the location to NTS.
   - The purpose of this section is to make contact and registration as easy as possible.
 The User uses the form to sign up as a member or to register interest.
 In order to establish direct contact as easy as possible the section also provides the User with a telephone number and an email.

 ![Contact and Registration Section](/assets/images/readme-images/contact-registration-section.jpg)